joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 7. With the "Lambda Invoke" state selected, enter "Transform Payload" as the "State name".
 8. Under "API Parameters", for "Function name", select "macielflab-transformationFunction$latest".
 ![](/images/stepfunctions/action-transformPayload.PNG)
-9. In the state search bar, enter "Map".
+9. In the state search bar, enter "Map"

 ![](/images/stepfunctions/action-map.PNG)
 10. Click and drag a "Map" state to the state machine between the "Transform Payload" and the "Success" states.
 11. With the "Map" state selected, enter "For each classification" as the "State name".